Sample roll-out

 The Yeet Keno build is expected to sit in the 95-97 percent cluster based on the industry standard, the brand's positioning as a newer Stake-family-style operator, and our cycle observations on payout averages within the statistical noise consistent with this cluster.
 We caveat: this is "consistent with" not "verified at".
 Keno has the widest per-operator RTP spread of any standard originals mechanic, so the pending verification matters more here than for Plinko or Dice.

-For the cross-brand Keno context and verified rankings, see the full list of brands we audit and the cluster bridges in our broader reading list.
+For the cross-brand Keno context and verified rankings, see that page and the cluster bridges in our broader reading list.

 How Yeet Keno compares to other Yeet originals